Some Accomplishments by Friends of Sabino Canyon 2015-2019

 FOSC role in making the New Electric Shuttle possible

 The FOSC role in facilitating this change came about by our urging political, business and community action to encourage the Forest Service to open the reissuance of the Shuttle permit to outside competition.
 It is difficult to know the extent of our impact, but we gave voice to the wishes of the majority of Sabino community regulars.
-We became certain of that after requesting a Freedom of Information Act (FOIA) release of over 500 (anonymized) public comments.
+We became certain of that after requesting a Freedom of Information Act (FOIA) release of over 500 (anonymous) public comments.
 We categorized those comments and estimated over 85% of respondents found fault with the prior Shuttle operation especially around noise and fumes.
 FOSC, concerned that the Forest Service would give the old Shuttle operator a right of first refusal, worked with the local AZ District 2 U.S. Congressional Office to argue for an open competition via the US Dept of Agriculture leadership in Washington and Albuquerque.
 In the process, we solicited letters broadly from the public and influential business and leaders of local government.
-As a result, Congresswoman McSally’s office was deluged with appeals from interested advocates for opening the Shuttle Permit to competition.
+As a result, a local congresswoman’s office was deluged with appeals from interested advocates for opening the Shuttle Permit to competition.
 Ultimately, she picked up the banner and advocated for an open bid process.
 The open RFP was released in 2017.
 That competition has led to the Forest Service selecting as the permit winner the new non-profit RPC Shuttle Program that is operating today in Sabino Canyon.
 We count this as a major success.

 New Shade Ramadas

 Our biggest, newest, most dramatic shade ramada at Shuttle Stop #9 (shown below) is now standing and being used by Sabino Canyon hikers and shuttle riders.
 Adjacent to the ramada is a bicycle rack we installed to meet a request by some Sabino users.
 This whole project took two years from our conception of it.
-From the architectural drawings through gaining Forest Service approvals for drawings for environmental and for archeological concerns, the selection of a contractor, then flooding delays, until its final construction in March 2019.
+From the architectural drawings through gaining Forest Service approvals for drawings, and for environmental and archeological concerns, the selection of a contractor, then flooding delays, until its final construction in March 2019.

 Before the Shuttle Stop #9 Ramada, under our “Got Your Kids Covered” program of 2015-2017 FOSC erected or capped seven other shade ramadas for instructional activities put on by our Sabino Canyon Volunteer Naturalists (SCVN) in Lower Sabino at the dam, and in the Cactus Picnic Area.
 The success of those first seven educational ramadas inspired us to propose the newest shade structure at Shuttle Stop #9.

 A note about the SCVN educational programs.
 These are an important asset to both adults, and especially to the school children of Tucson.
 The SCVN educates over 6000 students every year, many from financially strained schools that need help delivering their students to Sabino for the nature education.
-The FOSC regularly helps the SCVN with the funds to help cover school busing costs to Sabino for these children.
+FOSC has helped the SCVN with the funds to help cover school busing costs to Sabino for these children.
 The shade ramadas enhance the learning experience by covering the work area and cooling the temperatures considerably.
 In a hot dry climate as ours, shade makes a big difference.

 In 2016, FOSC entered into an arrangement with Simply Bits to provide free satellite dish WiFi to visitors and volunteers.
 This has proven to be very popular near the Bookstore where the signal is strongest.